Chinuaoku/Google-Cybersecurity-Professional-Certificate/Google Cybersecurity Portfolio/Update a File Through a Python Algorithm/README.md

 6. After removing the IP addresses from the ip_address variable, i completed the algorithm by updating the file with the revised list.
 To do this, i first converted the ip_addresses list back into a string using the .join() method.
 I applied .join() to the string "\n" in order to separate the elements in the file by placing them on a new line.
 Then, i used another with statement and the .write() method to write over the file assigned to the import_file variable.

-7. Finf the report of this file attached in the directory.
+7. Find the report of this task attached in this directory.